2013 Santa Monica shootings: Victims

-Six people were killed on the day of the incident, including Zawahri, who was shot by police.
+Six people were killed during the incident, including Zawahri, who was shot by police.
 One shooting victim died from her wounds in the hospital two days later.
 Four others were injured.
 The injured victims were treated at Ronald Reagan UCLA Medical Center.
 The conditions of the wounded victims ranged from critical to good, and at least one underwent surgery.

 Zawahri's first victims were his father, 55-year-old Samir Zawahri, and older brother, 24-year-old Christopher Zawahri, both of whom lived in the home at 2036 Yorkshire Avenue in Santa Monica.
 They were believed to have been shot and killed after the house was set on fire.
 One of the victims was Debra Lynn Fine, a 50-year-old woman shot as she came upon the Yorkshire Avenue carjacking and attempted to intervene.
 Three other people went to Ronald Reagan UCLA Medical Center with minor injuries; one had shrapnel-type injuries and the two others had injuries not related to gunfire.
 All were treated and released.

-On the day of the incident, two people were killed near the library at Santa Monica College.
+During the incident, two people were killed near the library at Santa Monica College.
 One was Margarita Gomez, a 68-year-old woman who was collecting recyclable material, and the other was Carlos Navarro Franco, the 68-year-old groundskeeper for the school and the driver of the Ford Explorer.
 His 26-year-old daughter and passenger, Marcela Diaz Franco, was wounded and died from her injuries in a hospital two days later.

 The Los Angeles County Coroner's Office released the causes of death on June 12.
 Samir Zawahri was shot multiple times, and Christopher Zawahri was shot once in the chest.
 Carlos Navarro Franco died of gunshot wounds to the neck and face; his daughter, Marcela Diaz Franco, a student at the college, died of a gunshot wound to the head.
 Margarita Gomez, the woman who was collecting cans outside the library, died after being shot in the abdomen and chest.
 Zawahri died of multiple gunshot wounds.